 In Mathematics, Geometric shapes are the figures which demonstrate the shape of the objects we see in our everyday life.
 In geometry, shapes are the forms of objects which has boundary lines, angles and surface.
 There are different types of 2d shapes and 3d shapes.

-In plane geometry, the two-dimensional shapes are flat shapes and closed figures such as circle, square, rectangle, rhombus, etc. In solid geometry, the three-dimensional shapes are cube, cuboid, cone, sphere and cylinder.
+In a plane geometry, the two-dimensional shapes are flat shapes and closed figures such as circle, square, rectangle, rhombus, etc. In solid geometry, the three-dimensional shapes are cube, cuboid, cone, sphere and cylinder.
 We can observe all these shapes in our daily existence also.
 For example books (cuboid shape), glasses (cylindrical shape), traffic cones (conical shape) and so on.
 In this article, you will learn different geometric shapes and their definition along with the examples.

 Table of Contents:

 Shapes are nothing but simple geometric figures which have a specific boundary, and interior and exterior surface area.
 In geometry, we can learn various shapes and their properties.
 Students are introduced with geometry in their classes with basic shapes and terms.

 Geometrical shapes are the figures which represent the forms of different objects.
 Some figures are two-dimensional, whereas some are three-dimensional shapes.
 The two-dimensional figures lie on only the x-axis and y-axis, but 3d shapes lie on the x, y and z axes.
 The z-axis shows the height of the object.
 As we have already discussed in the introduction, there are different shapes defined in geometry.